jorisvandenbossche/course-python-geospatial/notebooks/visualization-03-cartopy.md

 gent.plot(ax=ax, facecolor="none", edgecolor="white", linewidth=2)
 ```

 Someone interested in flood control, might want to know the sensitive areas for inundation in this area.
-Looking in the available services, https://inspirepub.waterinfo.be/arcgis/rest/services/overstroombaargebied/MapServer/WMTS/1.0.0/WMTSCapabilities.xml has the available layer `overstroombaargebied: overstroombaargebied` (dutch for inundation sensitive area).
+Looking in the available services, https://inspirepub.waterinfo.be/arcgis/rest/services/watertoets/watertoets_pluviaal/MapServer/WMTS/1.0.0/WMTSCapabilities.xml has the available layer `watertoets_watertoets_pluviaal` (dutch for rain-induced zones).

 Hence, we can combine this WMTS layer into the map as well: